Termi303/CELFS/Files/Documents/FINAL_PORTFOLIO/OODesignAndUML.md

 1. Band
 1. Cell (look below for number)

 Bands represent quality of work (i.e. "Exceptional", "Very good").
 Bands are the same for all courseworks.
-For each pair (Category, Band), there is a Cell, which holds a number of criteria a student must meet to receive the Band for the Category. detailed description of what student must have achieved to receive that band.
-Students may hand in a number of types of coursework.
+For each pair (Category, Band), there is a Cell, which holds a number of criteria a student must meet to receive the Band for the Category.
+Each Criterion consists of a title and description of how well student must perform in this criterion, for example, "Method" and "Personalised rationale for 3 appropriate sources given; limitations explained".
+There are a number of different types of coursework a student may hand in.

 Moreover, the client set the requirement to do "double marking" - two teachers could mark the same coursework for the same student and then could use admin's support to insert the final mark.